-With so many sources of information for today’s entrepreneurs, it’s easy to get overwhelmed, but these four golden rules can help you stay on track.
+With so many sources of information for today’s entrepreneurs, it’s easy to get overwhelmed, but these four golden rules on how to be an entrepreneur can help you stay on track.

-It’s tough to turn your start-up into a success, but there are so many sources of inspiration and guidance for today’s aspiring entrepreneurs that it’s easy to be overwhelmed.
-There are “how to” guides, entrepreneur websites and forums, college courses and business coaches.
-Although there’s no bulletproof method of becoming successful there are a few basic rules that every start-up should follow to thrive, rather than survive.
-Keep these four in mind and you won’t go too far wrong:
+It’s tough to turn your start-up into a success, and there are so many sources of inspiration and guidance for today’s aspiring entrepreneurs that it’s easy to be overwhelmed.
+There are “how to be an entrepreneur” guides, websites and forums, college courses and business coaches.
+Although there’s no bulletproof method of becoming a successful entrepreneur, there are a few basic rules that every start-up should follow to thrive, rather than survive.
+Keep these four entrepreneur tips in mind and you won’t go too far wrong:

 1. It’s the customers, stupid

-Don’t get fooled by many of the business self-help books into thinking that running a company is like waging a war, or playing a sports game, or a microcosm of life in the jungle or desert.
+Don’t get fooled by business self-help books into thinking that running a company is like waging a war, or playing a sports game, or a microcosm of life in the jungle or desert.
 It’s not about victory or a struggle for supremacy.
-It’s about looking after customer needs.
+One of the most important entrepreneur tips is about looking after customer needs.
 Period.

 If you want to start up a business because you want to be your own boss, then think again.
 Because if you run your own firm then you will have lots of bosses – your customers.
 Their needs and desires should drive what you do.
 They will tell you quickly if they don’t like what you’re doing.
 But give thanks to these “bosses” each and every day – because without them you wouldn’t have a business.